Fourth of July in Washington includes fireworks, military flyovers and protests

 This year’s Independence Day festivities are not as big as in past years.

-The National Independence Day Parade, which brings marching bands, giant balloons and floats down Constitution Avenue, has been canceled.
-And, the annual concert, “A Capitol Fourth,” on the West Lawn of the U.S. Capitol will be an online and television affair with pretaped performers and highlights from previous years.
+The National Independence Day Parade, which brings marching bands, giant balloons and floats to Constitution Avenue, has been canceled.
+And the annual concert, “A Capitol Fourth,” on the West Lawn of the Capitol will be an online and television affair with taped performances and highlights from previous years.

 The location: The Mall area.